 Learn more about federal firearm bans for misdemeanor convictions.

 Under federal law, defendants convicted of felony or misdemeanor domestic violence typically face a lifetime ban on owning or possessing firearms.
 Sometimes, the time of restriction is shorter than that.
-For example, gun bans triggered by domestic violence restraining orders remain in effect for the duration of the restraining order.
+For example, gun bans triggered by domestic violence restraining orders remain in effect while the restrained person is subject to the order.
+(18 U.S.C. § 922(g)(2024).)

 A person's gun rights can be restored after a domestic violence conviction in some jurisdictions if:

 If you've been accused of a domestic violence crime or are the subject of a domestic violence restraining order, talk to an experienced criminal defense lawyer.
-A lawyer can represent you in the case, answer questions about your situation, and advise you on how the rules of gun ownership and possession apply to your case.
+A lawyer can answer questions about your situation, advise you on how the rules of gun ownership and possession apply to your case, and advocate for you in court if necessary.